docusign/code-examples-php/README.md

+## Payments code example

+To use the payments code example, create a test payment gateway on the [Payments](https://admindemo.docusign.com/authenticate?goTo=payments) page in your developer account.
+See [Configure a payment gateway](./PAYMENTS_INSTALLATION.md) for details.

+Once you've created a payment gateway, save the **Gateway Account ID** GUID to ds_config.php.

 ## License and additional information

 ### License
 This repository uses the MIT License.
-See the LICENSE file for more information.
+See [LICENSE](./LICENSE) for details.

-### Pull requests
+### Pull Requests
 Pull requests are welcomed.
 Pull requests will only be considered if their content uses the MIT License.